COUPLES

 Andrew Archer, LICSW

-Andrew Archer has a specific treatment program to ensure that couples therapy yields results for both parties.
+Andrew Archer has over 17 years of experience practicing psychotherapy with individuals, families, couples, and groups.
+He has a specific treatment program to ensure that couples therapy yields results for both parties.
 If you would like more information about couples therapy, please contact Minnesota Mental Health Services today!

 The attainment of autonomy is manifested by the release or recovery of three capacities: awareness, spontaneity and intimacy.”